priv-kweihmann/meta-rubygems/scripts/README.md

 on opening a pull request

-* your chances will be build and tested against all supported variants
+* your changes will be build and tested against all supported variants
 * a few automated checks will be performed

 all pipelines need to pass before your change can be merged